- Malaria is a potentially fatal illness.

 medications are started before travel, taken while in the malarious area, and

 continued for a period of time after leaving the area.
-Although there are no

 - The Centers for Disease Control maintains a